larryhynes/rspamd.com/doc/quickstart.md

 ### Setting listening interface

-Rspamd's normal worker will, by default, listen on all interfaces on port 11333.
-If you're running Rspamd on the same machine as your mailer (or whatever will be querying it) you might want to set this to 'localhost' instead.
+rspamd's normal worker will, by default, listen on all interfaces on port 11333.
+If you're running rspamd on the same machine as your mailer (or whatever will be querying it) you might want to set this to 'localhost' instead.

 This is configured in `rspamd.conf` or `rspamd.sysvinit.conf` on Debian Wheezy & Ubuntu.
 The config to be modified is shown below (`*` should be replaced with whatever address you would prefer to listen on).